danilolekovic/iode/README.md

 # Welcome to Stripes

 Stripes is a featured, whitespace-insignificant programming language that contains optional functional programming and loose variable type checking.
 It compiles to JavaScript and therefore, can run any where.
+If you are looking to learn Stripes or just want some quick documentation, [this free book is highly recommended](https://www.gitbook.com/book/danilolekovic/stripes/details).

 # Innovation